(…) one where mastery of it was best characterised by further study. The people who are best at history, are historians and they study history.

 - it is an explicitly historical approach to knowledge; otherwise, predictions are likely to be little more than extrapolations from the present as if the present itself had no history.

-Young identifies this as a social realist ontological position, which sees knowledge as:
+Young identifies this as a realist position, which sees knowledge as:

 (…) sets of systematically related concepts and methods for their empirical exploration and the increasingly specialised and historically located ‘communities of enquirers’ with their distinctive commitment to the search for truth (Charles Peirce) and the social institutions in which they are located.

-Powerful knowledge is dependent upon the relations that structure the object but also the agency of the individual receiver.
-It cannot be said to be dependent upon the knowing of one individual; on that basis, it can be said to be sui generis, socially real (Archer, 1995).
+Powerful knowledge is not dependent upon a simplistic truth proposition or overly-dependent upon the interpretation of the individual.
+It is dependent upon the relations that structure the object; therefore, it cannot be said to be dependent upon the knowing of one individual.
+On that basis, it can be said to be sui generis, socially real (Archer, 1995).

 Archer, M. S. (1995).
 Realist social theory: The morphogenetic approach.
 Cambridge university press.